Digital Ally (NASDAQ:DGLY) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Digital Ally (NASDAQ:DGLY – Free Report) in a research report sent to investors on Thursday.
-The firm issued a sell rating on the scientific and technical instruments company’s stock.
+StockNews.com initiated coverage on shares of Digital Ally (NASDAQ:DGLY – Get Free Report) in a report released on Friday.
+The firm set a “sell” rating on the scientific and technical instruments company’s stock.

 Digital Ally (NASDAQ:DGLY – Get Free Report) last announced its quarterly earnings results on Tuesday, November 14th.
-The scientific and technical instruments company reported ($1.32) earnings per share for the quarter.
-The business had revenue of $6.34 million for the quarter.
+The scientific and technical instruments company reported ($1.32) EPS for the quarter.
+The firm had revenue of $6.34 million during the quarter.
 Digital Ally had a negative net margin of 89.51% and a negative return on equity of 102.78%.

 Institutional Inflows and Outflows